DiscreteTom/stickdeck/README.md

 - `pip install pyjoystick`

+> **Note**
-> **Note**: During the installations above, you might need to install some additional softwares.
+> During the installations above, you might need to install some additional softwares.
 Just follow those error messages and install them manually.

 ## Run the Sender on Steam Deck